vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 \enlargethispage*{\baselineskip}
 -->

 There is a distinction between recommending an action something which *causes death in each case* (abortion or active contraception) and something which *causes death in some of the cases* (a treatment which can go wrong).
-There is **no offence** in the second case, e.g. some people are known to die in car accidents, but it doesn't mean that a bhikkhu can't ask a person to drive.
+There is **no offense** in the second case, e.g. some people are known to die in car accidents, but it doesn't mean that a bhikkhu can't ask a person to drive.

 Turning off life-support equipment: if the ill person stated their position on it beforehand, the doctors may be simply following his instruction.